 Comprehensive oral exam based on the student’s thesis and course of study.

 Language: 4 semesters (through 107) of a Near Eastern language; language courses above that level count as departmentals, as do introductory language courses in a second Near Eastern language.

 - study of one Near Eastern language beyond the 107 level for three semesters.
 Generally, language courses at the 300 level are used to satisfy this requirement but other departmental courses that involve extensive use of the language can be substituted with approval of the course instructor and the departmental representative.

 - a piece of independent work (e.g. seminar paper or senior thesis) that demonstrates an ability to use a Near Eastern language for research.

-Students in ANT, HIS, POL, REL, SOC, and WWS can apply automatically.
+Students in ANT, HIS, POL, REL, SOC, and the Princeton School of Public and International Affairs can apply automatically.
 Students from other departments are encouraged to apply but need to obtain permission from the Director of the Program in Near Eastern Studies.

 minimum one NES history course.
 HIS students must take 2 history courses

 minimum two courses dealing with the Near East from NES, Anthropology, Politics, Religion, Sociology, the Princeton School of Public and International Affairs, or other department beside History.
 P/D/F grading is not accepted.